MCW Tag Team Championship

 The MCW Tag Team Championship is a professional wrestling tag team championship owned by the MCW Pro Wrestling promotion.
-The title was created and debuted on August 18, 1998, at a MCW live event.
+The titles were created and debuted on August 18, 1998, at a MCW live event.
+The current champions are Ronnie and Ryan Zukko, together known as The Zukkos, who are in their second reign as a team, Ronnie in his fourth reign and Ryan in his second reign individually.

 The inaugural champions were The Headbangers (Mosh and Thrasher), who defeated Jimmy Cicero and Julio Sanchez in the finals of a tournament to win the championship on August 18, 1998, at an MCW live event.